CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Power Spectra due to Inhomogeneous Early Phase of Inflation

 In the present paper, we explain the hemispherical anisotropy in terms of an early inhomogeneous phase of inflation.
 We assume that at early times, Universe does not follow the cosmological principle \cite{Wald_Robert_1983} and the metric deviates from the standard FRW metric.
 The deviation is assumed to be small and can be treated perturbatively.
 We consider the following simple model for the background inhomogeneous metric,

 with

-and $\Phi=\Psi$.
+We set the two scalar potentials equal, $\Phi = \Psi$.
+The assumption $\Phi = \Psi$ is made to simplify the analysis.
+In General Relativity, this equality holds in the absence of anisotropic stress sources~\cite{PhysRevD.77.123541}.
+In general, this need not apply, but deviations from this will introduce more parameters which we wish to avoid here and may be postponed to future work.
 We assume $\Psi$ acts as a small perturbation.
 We expect that the inhomogeneities would be prominent only during the early phase of inflation and would decay with time.
 This can be implemented by introducing a suitable decay factor with the perturbation.
 In our case, we will apply this model only to large-distance observables, and this decay factor makes no difference in our final result.
-Hence, we continue with this simple form.
-The precise form of the background inhomogeneous metric arises from the pre-inflationary matter distribution.
-Here we simply assume this form, without specifying the matter content.
-We are interested in determining the perturbation modes and the resulting power spectra for this inhomogeneous model.
-For this purpose, we use the formalism developed in \cite{Weinberg:2005vy}, treating $\Psi$ as a small perturbation.
+Even if we consider decaying amplitude of sinusoidal perturbation mode, such as, $\alpha_0 e^{-\gamma t}$, it is easy to show that g(p) does not change significantly for small $p$.
+Hence, the factor does not affect the structure of the two‑point correlation function for large wavelength modes.
+At this stage, we do not know what the full metric might be and, hence, choose a simple model.
+In order to go beyond this we will need to make an elaborate model along with proper matter content and systematically evolve the metric to the final FRW form.
+This will require considerable more effort and has been postponed to future work.
+We point out that several Bianchi models show this behavior \cite{Wald_Robert_1983} and we are working in analogy with these models.
+Essentially, we assume that, as in the case of Bianchi models, the deviation from isotropy and homogeneity decays quickly during inflation.